-HeyGen for Business AI video generation for teams | HeyGen
+HeyGen for Business AI Video Generation for Teams | HeyGen

 Turn scripts, PDFs, and slide decks into lifelike avatar videos in minutes.
 No cameras.
 No editing timelines.
 No production overhead.
 Just fast, on-brand content from anyone on your team.

 Translate existing content into 175+ languages with native-quality translations, accurate lip-sync, and built-in proofreading.
-HeyGen helps global teams reach new audiences in minutes, not months.
+HeyGen helps global teams unlock new audiences in minutes, not months.

 Make every viewer feel seen.
-Create authentic, personalised videos that help sales, marketing, and training teams build stronger connections at every touchpoint, with no manual recording required.
+Create authentic, personalized videos that help sales, marketing, and training teams build stronger connections at every touchpoint, with no manual recording required.

 Seamless integration with your existing workflows

 Integrate with Zapier, HubSpot, Make, and n8n to trigger video creation automatically.
-Generate personalised content from CRM updates, form fills, or any event in your stack.
+Generate personalized content from CRM updates, form fills, or any event in your stack.

 Single sign-on (SSO) and enterprise-ready governance